top of page

 The Guthrie gallery is located in their staff cafeteria.
 There are approximately 31 feet of wall space.
 Currently, exhibits are rotated on a 6 month basis.
 Guthrie personnel participate in reviewing artworks submitted for consideration.
 Sale prices are not permitted in the display but the artist’s contact information can be included with the biographical information that is displayed with the artworks.

-Deadlines: Proposals are reviewed on a quarterly basis.
-These dates are: March 31, June 30, Sept 30, Dec 31.
+Deadlines: Proposals are reviewed twice a year.
+These dates are: June 30 for Fall 2024 slots and Oct 30 for Spring 2025.
 Artists will be notified of acceptance 2 weeks after the deadline.